zhaleh-rahimi/zhaleh-rahimi/README.md

 - Blog
 - Contact

-## Sections

-### Home
-The home section provides a brief introduction about myself and my work.
-It serves as a landing page for visitors to get an overview of who I am.

-### Blog
-The blog section features my latest blog posts.
-Stay tuned for updates on my latest thoughts and projects.

 ### Contact
 The contact section includes links to my social media profiles and a way to reach me via email.
 You can find me on: